 To avoid getting stuck in a limiting or destructive trauma pattern or feedback loop, skills are needed to release toxic stress, trauma, and adversity from the body and the mind.

-Yoga (but there are many other things that accomplish this goal as well, like art, dancing, writing, etc), is the perfect tool for healing destructive trauma feedback loops because the practice not only normalizes disturbed systems, but it also increases one’s capacity to self-regulate on a physical, emotional, social, and spiritual level, increasing resiliency and overall quality of life.
+Yoga (but many other things accomplish this goal as well, like art, dancing, writing, etc), is the perfect tool for healing destructive trauma feedback loops because the practice not only normalizes disturbed systems, but also increases one’s capacity to self-regulate on a physical, emotional, social, and spiritual level, increasing resiliency and overall quality of life.

 Yoga allows each of us to intentionally transform ourselves and our lives into more whole and healthy expressions that support our optimal thriving and positive movement forward since we can use Yoga to become and feel more safe, confident, and grounded in our bodies and minds, and, therefore, more detached (in a healthy way) to any emotional and physical pain that we may be experiencing due to hyper-arousal caused by past trauma, toxic stress, and/or adversity.

-When one becomes overwhelmed, or burdened, by the pain of the past, Yoga offers grounding effects, which is the process of becoming present in the moment to then consciously use the mind to distract oneself from destructive thoughts, emotions, and actions.
-This detachment from the past in order to become conscious and present in the “now,” then allows an affected person to safely manage any situation/day that they are experiencing without become overwhelmed (all while growing in strength and resiliency).
-And, the best part about these grounding benefits of Yoga is that they can be utilized at any time, can be done without anyone else even knowing about you doing them (if you so choose), and can be participated in in any space.
-All one needs to get started, is oneself.
+When one becomes overwhelmed, or burdened, by the pain of the past or present, Yoga offers grounding effects that support self-regulation for effective coping and response.
+Grounding is the process of becoming present in the moment to then consciously use the mind to distract oneself from destructive thoughts, emotions, and actions.
+This detachment from the past, to become conscious and present in the “now,” then allows an affected individual to safely manage any situation that they experience without becoming overwhelmed (all while growing in strength and resiliency).
+And the best part about this is that the grounding benefits of Yoga can be utilized at any time, can be done without anyone else even knowing about you doing them (if you so choose), and can be done in any space.
+All you need to get started is yourself.

 You may choose to revisit (or visit) our Weekly Assignments and Check-ins for more practice and information on Yoga’s grounding effects, but, for now, here is how you can use any of the limbs of your Eightfold Yogic Path to get grounded in your present moment and body when trauma and stress responses arise.
 Please note that the first step to grounding is becoming aware of what is happening to begin with, so self-observation at all times is key: